 Happy Birthday to baseball legend and American icon Babe Ruth, born on February 6, 1895.
 The discussion of two-way baseball players starts and ends with Babe Ruth.
 In the years before the infamous sale that sent Ruth from Boston to New York, the man known as the “Sultan of Swat” was baseball’s premier left-handed pitcher. … Continue reading Happy Birthday Babe Ruth

-On this day in 1972, the world lost a Hall of Fame baseball player and a great humanitarian.
+On New Year's Eve 1972, the world lost a Hall of Fame baseball player and a great humanitarian.
 Thirty-eight-year-old Roberto Clemente, revered as a national hero in Puerto Rico, was leading a relief aid team flying supplies to earthquake-ravaged Nicaragua when the small aircraft exploded and crashed into the ocean shortly after takeoff.
 Clemente’s … Continue reading Roberto Clemente: Hall of Fame Player, Great Person

 Any comparisons to Babe Ruth are subject to hyperbole, but the recent exploits of 22-year-old Shohei Otani give us reason to believe the Japanese star could be the Major League's next great two-way ball player.
 The recently-named Most Valuable Player of the Pacific League of Nippon Professional Baseball became the first professional league Japanese player … Continue reading Japan’s Shohei Otani, The Next Babe Ruth?